Evan-Clegern/liberc-crypto/README.md

 Although the kobra.cpp file describes it in more depth, the overview is that it runs encryption based on a cipher function and a Base Message, of which are then used to create an Encrypted Hidden Message.
 It uses a minimum-length password of 12 bytes (96 bits) and a message that is up to the length of Base Message - 1, along with a one-byte IV.
 The cipher function uses a one-byte block size in Cipher Block Chaining to amplify changes, hence the minimalistic IV.
+This could see a good use in extended Deniable Encryption, assuming I actually had the time to work on it.
 #### Basic Operation
 1. A copy of the Base Message *B* is encrypted using the Password and IV, forming *B'*
 2. The Hidden Message *H* has each of its bytes XORed with the IV, forming *H'*